What is Goop2?

 - No central control -- Discovery happens via local-network mDNS or lightweight rendezvous servers.
 Nobody owns the network.

 - Direct connections -- Peers exchange data over libp2p streams.
-Content is never stored on a third party.
+When direct connections aren't possible, a circuit relay helps peers connect through NAT.

 How it works